danielhochman/danielhochman.github.io/content/blog/2013/20130615-selenium-talk.md

 ### Documentation

-Developers can undestand and fix tests more easily if they are documented.
+Developers can understand and fix tests more easily if they are documented.
 Non-developers should be aware of what is being tested and how.

 Here's an example of a documented test: